FrankZhu888/KdumpAIG/README.md

 # KdumpAIG - Universal Linux Kernel Crash Analyzer with AI Integration
 KdumpAIG is a next‑generation AI agent for Linux kdump analysis.
-The "G" stands for General – it works across a wide range of Linux distributions and kernel versions.
+The "G" stands for General – it works across a wide range of Linux distributions and kernel versions, and supports most AI models.

 ## Overview